GeoGenetics/butterfly/README.md

 ## Limitations

 * SMDB entries must have "country_ocean", "field_sample_parent_id" and either "Master Depth (cm)" or "Median Master Age" specified.
+* SMDB headers have changed, code must be updated
-* MetaDMG needs to be updated to handle a combination of ss and ds libraries in one file
+* ~~MetaDMG needs to be updated to handle a combination of ss and ds libraries in one file~~
 * FilterBAM needs to be reimplemented to run on large files
 * Controls are not analysed, due to upstream issues

 ### Minor issues

 * Some hardcoded variables in metaDMG should be moved to config
+* Change from Selenium DB grabber to internal solution
 * Must check what values "age", can take e.g. is it CE, BCE, BP?
 * Need to setup the snakemake to run as a cron, taking input from the latest files
 * Make the minimum number of reads in the R part an argument